PySimpleGUI/PySimpleGUI/README.md

 For the last 5 years, PySimpleGUI offered free software with the hope of sustaining the company by donations.
 We appreciate the support we received, but the amount has been too small to support the PySimpleGUI project.
-For this reason, PySimpleGUI is switching to a subscription model, where commercial users are expected to pay a nominal annual fee.
+For this reason, PySimpleGUI is switching to a commercial model, where commercial users are expected to pay a nominal license fee.

 PySimpleGUI is now part of PySimpleSoft, Inc., whose mission is to make the best Python